House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Drywall Square

 A drywall T-square has a full 48” length, which is longer than other types of T-squares.
-It can prove expensive, but it can also prove invaluable because the head sits neatly over the edge of the drywall and is long enough that it reaches the other end.
+It can be expensive, but it can also prove invaluable because the head sits neatly over the edge of the drywall and is long enough that it reaches the other end.
 It’s an expensive drywall tool, but it is an essential one.

 8. Drywall Mud Pan